• Also known as: Pomona or Abundance

 See also part 2 and part 3.

 Pomona, the young lady swinging her basket of fruit atop the multiple basins of the Pulitzer Fountain, partly owes her prominent location to the World’s Columbian Exposition held in Chicago in 1893.
 (See Columbus in Central Park.)
 The “White City” was built with the collaboration of America’s greatest architects, including Richard Morris Hunt, Daniel Burnham, Louis Sullivan, and McKim, Mead and White.
-Frederick Law Olmstead, landscape architect of Central Park, laid out the grounds.
+Frederick Law Olmsted, landscape architect of Central Park, laid out the grounds.
 Sculptors Augustus Saint Gaudens, Karl Bitter, Frederick MacMonnies and Daniel Chester French contributed their efforts as well.

 When the Fair closed, after six months and 20 million visitors, many visitors vividly remembered the thousands of works of art displayed there, the Midway with its exotic exhibits, and that gargantuan new invention the Ferris Wheel.
 Others recalled the sights, smell and ambience of the Fair.
 It was clean, well-lit and safe – the opposite of American cities such as New York and Chicago.
 Think Disney World vs. the South Bronx.